Sonlicromanol

 Sonlicromanol (KH176) is a clinical-stage oral drug compound developed by Khondrion as a potential treatment for primary and secondary mitochondrial diseases, such as Leigh's Disease, MELAS and LHON.
 Due to dysfunctional mitochondria, an increased level of cellular reactive oxygen species (ROS) is observed in these patients, causing a wide range of symptoms.
 The active metabolite of Sonlicromanol (KH176m, or KH183) has several mechanisms of action, acting both as antioxidant and as reactive oxygen species (ROS)-redox modulator.
 Through selective suppression of microsomal prostaglandin E synthase-1 (mPGES-1), Sonlicromanol even has potency as anti-cancer drug for mPGES-1 overexpressing cancer like prostate cancer.
 Sonlicromanol has been evaluated in phase II clinical trials in the KHENERGYZE, KHENEREXT and KHENERGYC studies as potent candidate in treatment for mitochondrial diseases and results have been published.
 Specifically, sonlicromanol showed meaningful improvements on key symptoms associated with mitochondrial diseases.
-A phase 3 trial in patients with the m.3243A>G variant has been announced and is expected to start recruitment in 2025.
-Also, a Long COVID proof-of-concept trial is expected to start recruitment in 2025.
+A phase 3 trial in patients with the m.3243A>G variant has started recruitment (KHENERFIN).
+Also, a Long COVID proof-of-concept trial has started recruitment.